| ThaFormula.com

 dope artists doin great music, especially when half of the underground

 shit out there is wack.
+Evidence

 - That's how the Wake Up Show felt.
 You know if your wack